MINGSHENG1998/MINGSHENG1998/README.md

   <li>Java Springboot</li>
 </ol>

-<h3>Currently I'm working on Flutter project, will showcase when its complete!</h3>
+<h3>Currently I'm working learning on MERN project!
+It's really interesting, you should also try it if you haven't work on a MERN project before!</h3>